AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

 Messages can be previewed using:

-* **Test profiles**: preview the email using seed addresses, which are additional recipients in the database that are not part of the email target,
+* **Test profiles**: preview the email using seed addresses, which are additional and fictitious recipients in the database,
 * **Profiles**: preview the email using an existing profile.

 To preview the content of your email, follow these steps: